-Italian Sunday Gravy, or Italian Red Gravy, is more than just a tomato sauce—it’s a tradition.
-Made with simple, quality ingredients and simmered low and slow, I’m sharing my recipe that is the epitome of authentic, homemade flavor.
+Italian Sunday Gravy, also known as Italian red gravy or Sunday sauce, is more than just tomato sauce-it's a beloved Italian-American tradition.
+Made from simple, quality ingredients and simmered low and slow, this authentic Italian gravy recipe brings deep, homemade flavor to your table.

 This Sunday Sauce is more than just a recipe for our family-it's a way to bring everyone together at the table.
 The process of making the sauce is just as meaningful as enjoying it.
 The aroma it creates fills our home with warmth and nostalgia.